rogerwesterbo/createlocalk8s/README.md

 Local Kubernetes Cluster Manager (kind + talos + docker)

+> **⚠️ IMPORTANT: FOR DEVELOPMENT AND TESTING ONLY**
+>
+> These clusters are designed for local development, testing, and learning purposes.
+> **DO NOT use in production environments.** They lack the security hardening, high availability,
+> and operational features required for production workloads.

 New to Kubernetes?
 Start here: [docs/kubernetes-101.md](./docs/kubernetes-101.md)

 Need more info about ArgoCD (perhaps the most central part except kubernetes?) & App-of-Apps pattern: [docs/argocd-app-of-apps.md](./docs/argocd-app-of-apps.md)